-1 Where co-formulations or mixtures are used, they should be considered as two independent applications (one for each chemical group), and therefore this needs to be reconciled by reducing applications from the same insecticide groups at another stage.
+1 Where co-formulations or mixtures are used, they should be considered as two independent applications (one for each chemical group), and need to be reconciled by reducing applications from the same insecticide groups at another stage.

-2 This includes applications targeted at pests other than RLEM (for example, weevils, aphids, caterpillars and other mites).
+2 This includes applications targeted at pests other than RLEM (e.g. weevils, aphids, caterpillars, other mites).

-3 Bare-earth applications should be avoided, particularly in cases where Timerite® has been used the previous spring and insecticide seed treatments have been applied.
+3 Bare earth applications should be avoided, particularly in cases where Timerite® has been used the previous spring and insecticide seed treatments have been applied.